videlais/learning-javascript/chapter4/index.md

 let another = new Another();
 ```

 The one rule with using the keyword `super` in this way is that the parent's constructor must be called via *super()* before any other usages in the class.
-It has to be created before its functions can be called!
+It has to be created before its methods can be called!